-Madison Woolley Flaunts Chiseled Abs In Outrageously Short Crop Top: ‘Holiday Mode’
+Madison Woolley Flaunts Chiseled Abs In Short Crop Top: 'Holiday Mode'

 Madison Woolley gave fans something to be excited about on Wednesday, December 30, with her latest Instagram upload.
-The Australian model and entrepreneur teased them by wearing a seriously tiny crop top and a pair of tailored pants that flaunted her insanely toned figure.
+The Australian model and entrepreneur posed in a tiny crop top and a pair of tailored pants which highlighted her insanely toned figure.

-In the first photo, Madison posed in front of a white wall.
-The area looked like it was located inside a building.
-Clad in a top-and-trousers combo, she confidently flaunted her fit physique in front of the camera.
-She posed by standing with her legs parted as she slightly popped her right hip to the side.
-The babe looked straight into the camera with a fierce expression on her face.
+In the photo, Madison stood in front of a white wall.
+Clad in a top-and-trousers combo, she confidently flaunted her fit physique for the camera.
+She posed by standing with her legs apart and her right hip cocked to the side.
+The babe looked straight into the lens with a fierce expression on her face.

-Madison wore a tiny crop top that had a white base with various prints all over.
-The garment was similar to that of a scarf with a crisscross detail over her chest that went around her neck.
-The piece didn’t completely cover her voluptuous breasts, but the thick material managed to cover her nipples.
-As it was cut too small, the outfit revealed a generous amount of skin.
-Notably, a hint of her underboob was noticeable in certain angles.

 As for her accessories, Madison wore dainty dangling earrings, a ring, and a thick bangle.
-She opted for a straight hairstyle for her short, blond hair.
-She did a center part and tucked her locks behind her ears.
+She opted for a straight style for her short, blond hair.
+She added a center part and tucked her locks behind her ears, her bob grazing her shoulders.

-The influencer paired the photos with a short caption.
-She also shared that her outfit came from Meshki and gave a discount code for her fans to use.
+The influencer paired the photo with a short caption.
+She revealed that her outfit was from Meshki and gave a discount code for her fans to use.
 The hottie tagged the retailer in both the caption and photo.

-Many of her followers on the popular photo-sharing app were quick to comment on the sizzling update.
+Many of her followers on the popular photo-sharing app were quick to react to the sizzling update.
 In less than a day of going live on the social media platform, the new post has received more than 4,000 likes and over 20 comments.
 Her eager fans flocked to the comments section to shower her with compliments.
-Other admirers didn’t seem very confident with words and instead decided to express their thoughts with emoji.
+Other admirers didn't seem very confident with words and instead decided to express their thoughts on the snap with emoji.

 "Always a stunner!
 You look really good, Maddie.
 May you have more blessings in the new year," a follower commented.